-- Forth operating system and low-level I/O routines - Science data acquisition - Science data processing and reduction (particle ID) - Housekeeping data acquisition - Processing of status, time-synchronization, and command data from the EPI-Hi DPU - Monitor key counting rates and adjust the telescope operating condition to optimize data quality - Monitor temperatures and adjust detector gain/offset settings to compensate for temperature variations - Formatting and transfer of science & housekeeping data and command responses to the EPI-Hi DPU - Setup and control of any instrument HV, bias supply, heaters, etc. not controlled by the EPI-Hi DPU.
+- Forth operating system and low-level I/O routines - Science data acquisition - Science data processing and reduction (particle ID) - Housekeeping data acquisition - Processing of status, time-synchronization, and command data from the EPI-Hi DPU - Monitor key counting rates and adjust the telescope operating condition to optimize data quality - Monitor temperatures and adjust detector gain/offset settings to compensate for temperature variations - Formatting and transfer of science & housekeeping data and command responses to the EPI-Hi DPU - Setup and control of PHASICs and HK chips, and any instrument HV, bias supply, heaters, etc. not controlled by the EPI-Hi DPU. - Dynamic adjustment of detector thresholds during periods of high particle intensity